rororowyourboat/psuu/README.md

 - `protocol_example`: Demonstrates the use of the model protocol interface
 - `cadcad_integration.py`: Shows how to integrate cadCAD models using the new protocol
 - `yaml_configuration.py`: Shows how to use YAML configuration for experiment setup
+- `run_template_model.py`: Example script for running the template model with different integration approaches

 ## 🤝 Contributing